 If your property cannot get a score, then breaking out a separate property use type will NOT affect any of your metrics, so only do it if it helps you track your properties.
 The National Median for comparison in this case is the “Portfolio Manager-Calculated Property Type” (which is the property type that is over 51% of the GFA, or "Mixed Use" if none of the property types are above 50%).

 Why?
 While it may seem logical and orderly to break out each Property Use separately, it does not increase the accuracy of your score (unless the Property Use Type can get a score).
 The ENERGY STAR score is typically based on CBECS data, which keeps a building designated as a single type as long as that type accounts for 75% or more.
 The Office in this example would be called “Office” in CBECS (provided the restaurant, health club and dry cleaner were less than 25% of the GFA).
 You’ll receive the most accurate score if you match this CBECS approach.
-In fact, even if you enter these Uses separately, Portfolio Manager will add them back together into the Office Property Use before calculating your metrics.
+In fact, even if you enter the Property Uses in this example separately, Portfolio Manager will add them back to the Office Property Use before calculating your metrics.
 Also, entering one Property Use will simplify your property and make trouble shooting errors easier.

-*If you add a property use type that can get a score (such as Retail), but does not meet the requirements to get a score (such as a 4,000 sq ft retail space), then your property will not get a score.
-In this case, you must combine the 4,000 sq ft retail with the main property use.
+*If you add a property use type that can get a score (such as Retail), but does not meet the requirements to get a score (minimum 5,000 sq ft retail space), then your property will not get a score.
+In this case, you must combine the retail sq ft with the main property use.